Skyscanner/backpack-android/docs/Rating/README.md

 - `ratingOrientation` - the layout orientation.
 - `ratingSize` - the dimensions of the layout
-- `ratingValue` - A float value in `[0.0-10.0]` range.
+- `ratingValue` - The actual rating expressed as a range between `0.0 to 10.0`.
 If the value exceeds the boundaries, it'll be clamped.

 Example of a Rating in Kotlin